Meldiron/open-runtimes-benchmark/README.md

 ## Preparation

-Server was prepared with commands mentioned in `PREPARE.sh` file.
+Server was prepared with commands mentioned in `PREPARE.md` file.

 ## Benchmark